New Zealand wins $1.8b trade deal with EU at eleventh hour

 Do not expect the agreement to come into force any time soon.
 To fully apply, it would need to be ratified by all 27 EU member states.
 The EU concluded an FTA with Canada in 2014 and it has yet to be fully ratified, although many parts of it entered into force in 2017.

 Ardern said the deal would deliver greater benefits than the FTA concluded with the United Kingdom late last year.
-That deal included bigger wins, including the winding back of 100 percent of tariffs, but the EU is a market of about 450 million high income consumers, making the relative benefits much greater.
+That deal included bigger wins, including the winding back of 100 per cent of tariffs, but the EU is a market of about 450 million high-income consumers, making the relative benefits much greater.

 Speaking after her meeting with von der Leyen, Ardern highlighted New Zealand and the EU's coordinated response to Russia's aggression against Ukraine.